 - andby arrangement

-A bookbinding workshop is affiliated to the library.
-In 2008, the Foundation for Personal History was able to take over the bookbinding firm Berlich in Heidelberg as a facility of the Institute of Personal History.
-Since then, a small institute team has been occupied with the restoration of leather bindings, the binding of periodicals and multiple volume works and the repair of much used and damaged copies.
+In 2008, the Stiftung für Personengeschichte took over the bookbindery Berlich in Heidelberg as a department of the Institute.
+Since then, a small team has been involved in the restoration of leather volumes, the binding of magazines and serial works, and the repair of frequently used or damaged copies.
+All the Institute’s books receive an ex libris, on which the accession and, if necessary, the donor is noted.